techrockedge/techrockedge.github.io/README.md

 # techrockedge.github.io
-Experimental web pages with TinyMCE as an editor for a website for github pages, using html and javascript
+Experimental web pages with editors for a website for github pages, using html and javascript

+TinyMCE
+Trumbowyg